bluekitchen/btstack/port/stm32-l476rg-nucleo-sx1280/README.md

 ## Getting Started

-For the FMLR-80-P-STL4E module, just run make.
+Just run make.
 You can upload the EXAMPLE.elf file created in build folder, e.g. with Ozone using the provided EXAMPLE.jdebug, and run it.

 ## TODO